Operation Deliberate Force: Rapid Reaction Force

 Frustrated by the previous absence of results and the resistance of the Serbian parties to any peace progress, the Western powers, led by French President Jacques Chirac, decided to put a deterrent force in-country to support western diplomatic efforts.
-France, the UK and the US decided to send a multinational (MN) brigade to the Sarajevo area (Mount Igman), supported by an airmobile brigade and an armored battalion in reserve.
-The MN Brigade consisted of 4000 military (2000 French, 1500 British, 500 Dutch).

-The creation of the force was authorized by UN Resolution 998 on 16 June 1995.
+France, the United Kingdom and the United States decided to send a multinational brigade to the Mount Igman area, supported by an airmobile brigade and an armored battalion in reserve.
+The Brigade consisted of 2000 French, 1500 British and 500 Dutch troops for a total of 4000 military personnel.
+The creation of the force was authorized by UNSC Resolution 998 on 16 June 1995.

 Commanded by French General Andre Soubirou, the MN brigade was operational in August 1995 on Mount Igman.
-The main force consisted of a mixed artillery regiment (French artillery group with eight 155 mm AUF1 howitzers, British artillery group with twelve 105 mm light guns, French and Dutch 120 mm Heavy Mortar company).
-Although the artillery fired before and after the Markale Market Massacre, the main action was on 28 and 29 August 1995, firing 1070 shells on Serbian positions (305 155mm shell, 408 120mm shell, 357 105 mm shells).
-This artillery group was part of the UNPROFOR deployed on Mount Igman to support the task of NATO's aircraft by pounding Serb artillery positions.
+The main force consisted of a mixed artillery regiment, that being a French artillery group with eight 155 mm AUF1 howitzers, British artillery group with twelve 105 mm light guns, French and Dutch 120 mm Heavy Mortar company.
+Although the artillery fired before and after the Markale Market Massacre, the main action was on 28 and 29 August 1995, firing 1070 shells on Serbian positions, which were 305 155 mm shell, 408 120 mm shell, 357 105 mm shells.
+This artillery group was deployed at the UN base on Mount Igman to support the task of NATO's aircraft by pounding Serb artillery positions.